veeral-patel/true-positive/docs/get_started/quickstart.md

 - You're using Jira, SharePoint, Google Docs, or a service desk tool for managing your security-related cases, and are looking for a more appropriate product.
 - You've checked out TheHive, RTIR, or existing tools and found that they don't meet all your needs.
+- You're a hobbyist who likes experimenting with new DFIR tools.